Zongliang-Wu/RCOD/README.md

 Zongliang Wu, Siming Zheng, Peng-Tao Jiang, and Xin Yuan.

-Code and data will be released.
+Code will be released by Dec.
+2025.

 <hr />
 **Abstract:** Pre-trained diffusion models have shown great potential in real-world image super-resolution (Real-ISR) tasks by enabling high-resolution reconstructions.
 While one-step diffusion (OSD) methods significantly improve efficiency compared to traditional multi-step approaches, they still have limitations in balancing fidelity and realism across diverse scenarios.